Nanded Airport: History

-The Nanded Airfield was built in 1958 by the Public Works Department.
-However, it remained underdeveloped for many years, being served only for a short while by regional carrier Vayudoot in the early 90s.
-In April 2000, the Maharashtra Industrial Development Corporation took over the development and maintenance of the airport.
+The airport was built in 1958 by the Public Works Department.
+However, it remained underdeveloped for many years, being served only for a short while by regional carrier Vayudoot in the early 1990s.
+In April 2000, the Maharashtra Industrial Development Corporation (MIDC) took over the development and maintenance of the airport.

-To push trade in the region, the Maharashtra State Industries Ministry initiated the process of modernisation of airports operated by MIDC in 2006.
-Tenders were floated to invite private parties to draw out a plan for airport operations, as a result of which, the airport was leased to Reliance Airport Developers, a subsidiary of Reliance Infra that undertakes project management, implementation, and operation of airports, who currently operate the airport.
+To push development and trade in the Marathwada region, the Maharashtra State Industries Ministry initiated the process of modernisation of airports operated by MIDC in 2006.
+Tenders were floated to invite private parties to draw out a plan for flight operations, as a result of which, the airport was leased to Reliance Airport Developers, a subsidiary of Reliance Infra that undertakes project management, implementation, and operation of airports, who currently operates the airport.